RL3613/cse15l-lab-reports/lab-report-2.md

     assertArrayEquals(new int[]{4,3,2,1}, input1);
   }
 ```
 **Note**: This is a code block and not a screenshot (got marked off for that).
-I will submit both the markdown and the pdf on the resubmission.
+I use dark mode, as seen in screenshots below.

 It produces the following result:
 ![image](https://user-images.githubusercontent.com/110417529/214993872-01fdb9b4-6fb8-4cfc-b837-197fde3c1c84.png)